Hunting CALIFORNIA's Native Trout

 I was subsequently advised that CDFW stocks the North Fork of Kern River rainbow trout between Lake Isabella and Johndale bridge and hence my catches count towards the challenge.
 I'll have to come back another time and fish for wilds in the headwaters.

 The next day I had a bit of an off-roading adventure planned.
 We headed over Sherman Pass and onto a 4x4 trail that took us to Monache Meadows on the South Fork of the Kern River.
 On approaching the river I spotted a fish hanging out in a pocket.
-I worked myself into casting position and presented a stimulator to him.
+I worked myself into casting position and presented a small stimulator to him.
 He took it.
 But upon getting him to my net, my hopes for gold were dashed.
 It was a brown trout.

 But we were here... we would make our way upstream, with me casting to any fish I spotted.
 I ended up hooking plenty of fish.
 Oddly, that first brown as the only brown I hooked that day.
 The rest were California golden trout.
 I've been told the muted coloring of my catches is due to the relatively low altitude at which they'd been caught.
 I think there's likely some hybridization at play as well.